 23 Let us hold fast the confession of our hope without wavering, for He who promised is faithful.
 24 And let us consider one another in order to stir up love and good works, 25 not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.

-But spiritual pressure can also come from God Himself as He deals with us regarding sin.
-Hebrews 12.5-11:
+Spiritual pressure can also come from God Himself as He deals with us regarding sin.
+Continue reading →

 Philippians 1.6 being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ.